PlanetHorizont/ben.hoskings.net/site/2012/07/04/ermahgerd-arel-merge.html.markdown

 Yuck, `map` in this context is an `N+1`!, Hey, at least we got to use our `managerial` scope, right?

+And here's the problem.
+To return user records, the query has to start on `User`, and I was under the impression that that meant I couldn't use the `Collaboration.editorial` scope.

-Turns out, you _can_ compose the proper query by re-using the scope, even though it's not defined on the query's base model.
+Turns out, you _can_ compose the proper query by re-using that scope, even though it's not defined on `User`.
 Enter `#merge`!

     article.users.merge(Collaboration.editorial)